What is engineering analytics? The ultimate guide

 In this article, we explain how software teams can get analytics and valuable insights from their engineering tools.
 From Git analytics to project management and CI/CD pipelines, we'll explore how engineering analytics empowers software teams to optimize processes, boost productivity, and navigate the complex journey of software development.
 But first, let’s talk about what exactly is engineering analytics.

-What is Engineering Analytics?
+What is engineering analytics?

 Engineering analytics is the practice of gathering, processing, and analyzing data created by engineering and development tools to acquire a better knowledge of the software development process.
 It entails employing various data-driven strategies to extract insights and generate meaningful suggestions.
 Engineering analytics' major purpose is to improve the software development lifecycle, improve product quality, and expedite decision-making.